QuantGen/symDMatrix/README.md

 ```
 ### (4) Creating a symDMatrix from ff files containing the blocks.

 The method `symDMatrix()` allows creating a symDMatrix from a list of ff files.
-The list is assume to provide, in order, files for G11, G12,...,G1q, G22, G23, ...,G2q,...,Gqq, For very large G-matrices, computation of the blocks of the symDMatrix can be done in parallel (e.g., in an HPC).
-The function getGij is similar to `getG()` (see [BGData](https://github.com/quantgen/bgdata) package) but accepts arguments i1 and i2 which define a block of G (i.e., rows of X).
+The list is assume to provide, in order, files for G11, G12,...,G1q, G22, G23, ...,G2q,...,Gqq.
+This approach will be useful for very large G-matrices, if n is large it may make sense to compute the blocks of the symDMatrix in parallel jobs (e.g., in an HPC).
+The function `getGij()` is similar to `getG()` (see [BGData](https://github.com/quantgen/bgdata) package) but accepts arguments i1 and i2 which define a block of G (i.e., rows of X).

 ```R
  nBlocks=3